Blog Published: February 2019

-The story of Namasté Solar has been written by many individuals over the past 14 years, and while we can’t cover every chapter of this history, we can offer pieces of the Namasté Story from the perspective of a group of individuals.
+The story of Namaste Solar has been written by many individuals over the past 14 years, and while we can’t cover every chapter of this history, we can offer pieces of the Namaste Story from the perspective of a group of individuals.
 Part two covers the early years at our company, roughly from 2005 to 2008.
-Read more of our story with part one.
+Read more of our story with parts one, three, four, and five.

 A Blank Slate